williamhzo/astro-williamhzo.me/src/content/notes/03-letting-go-of-pixel-perfect.md

 Instead of defining breakpoints on which to change the layout, we let the `flex` or `grid` algorithms do it for us, according to our input and the content they hold.

-Some amazing tools and methodologies exist nowadays to overcome this.
+Some amazing tools and methodologies exist nowadays to achieve this.
 I'll briefly talk about 2 of my favorite in the next sections.

 ### Solving the fluid layout issue